 ServiceController contains the required try/catch block to ensure that any errors are passed back to the frontend application and are handled by the ErrorManagement module.
 The ServiceController module also extends SC.EventWrapper and references validation methods declared in ServiceController.Validations.

-All instances that extend ServiceController are located in the SuiteScript folder of the module during development.
+As of the 2019.2 release of SCA, all instances that extend ServiceController are located in one of two places.
+For modules utilizing SuiteScript 2.0, these instances can be found in SC_xxx/Backend/SC/.
+If customizing using SuiteScript 1.0, these can be found in the SuiteScript folder of the module during development.
 When you deploy to the server, the specific [Module].ServiceController code writes to the ssp_libraries.js file.

 One [Module].ServiceController exists per service.
 This file processes requests for a specific service and extends code within ServiceController.
 Each [Module].ServiceController executes the proper functions based on the HTTP actions (GET, POST, PUT, DELETE) initiated by the frontend framework, which are passed through the associated .ss file.
 [Module].ServiceController can also call methods on any necessary backend models.

 options object, which details any permissions and validations needed for the HTTP methods.
 Each service requires a unique [Module].ServiceController.